riscv-boom/riscv-boom/docs/sections/reorder-buffer.rst

 ----------------------

 Exceptions are handled when the instruction at the *commit head* is excepting.
 The pipeline is then flushed and the ROB emptied.
-The rename Map Tables must be reset to represent the true, non-speculative *committed* state.
-The Front-end is then directed to the appropriate PC.
+The **Rename Map Tables** must be reset to represent the true, non-speculative *committed* state.
+The :term:`Front-end` is then directed to the appropriate PC.
-If it is an architectural exception, the excepting instruction’s PC (referred to as the *exception vector*) is sent to the Control/Status Register file.
+If it is an architectural exception, the excepting instruction’s PC (referred to as the *exception vector*) is sent to the Control/Status Register (CSR) file.
 If it is a micro-architectural exception (e.g., a load/store ordering misspeculation) the failing instruction is refetched and execution can begin anew.

 Parameterization - Rollback versus Single-cycle Reset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The behavior of resetting the Map Tables is parameterizable.
+The behavior of resetting the Rename Map Tables is parameterizable.
 The first
 option is to rollback the ROB one row per cycle to unwind the rename
 state (this is the behavior of the MIPS
 R10k).
 For each instruction, the *stale